Blogging Tips for Seniors: Start a Blog and Share Your Story

 Choosing A Topic

 When starting senior blogging, keep your topic selection flexible at the beginning.
 A good starting point is to choose something you are passionate about.
-You might discover interests you didn’t know you had or find that your audience responds differently than expected to various subjects.

 Popular topic ideas for blogging for seniors include: